ElvisAns/LaraBlog/README.md

 ## Contributing

-if you answered `YES!` come and join me building this amazing blog website building chill :-)
+if you answered `YES!` come and join me building amazing blog website :-)

 Feel free to fork the repo, report any bug, propose a feature so  we make it better!